 May present with chest pain, typically worse on lying down, swallowing, or coughing; tachycardia; dyspnea; cough; edema; fatigue; and low-grade fever.
 Pericardial friction rub may be heard at the left sternal border or apex.

 ECG may show electrical alternans or ST elevation and T wave flattening or inversion.
 Echocardiography may detect pericardial effusion, tamponade, and pericardial fibrosis.
 CT scan or MRI may show thickened pericardium.
-Pericardial biopsy may reveal underlying cause.
+Pericardial biopsy may reveal the underlying cause.

 Edema affects lower limbs only, and varicose veins may be present.
 Skin over the lower legs may be darkened, with ulceration.